sachn1/IML-GUI/README.md

 ## Model Design

-Even though the intent of the task is not to come up with the best model for the task, two were chosen as a motivation from http://wwwisg.cs.uni-magdeburg.de/visualisierung/wiki/data/media/files/misc/niemann_2018_cbms.pdf which was performed on the same dataset - Gradient Boosting Trees and Support Vector Machines.
+Even though the intent of the task is not to come up with the best model, two algorithms were chosen as a motivation from http://wwwisg.cs.uni-magdeburg.de/visualisierung/wiki/data/media/files/misc/niemann_2018_cbms.pdf which was performed on the same dataset - Gradient Boosting Trees (also XGBoost) and Support Vector Machines.
+The best model were chosen based on nested cross validation of all three algorithms fit on three variations of the dataset - one where a standard normalization was applied, one where the dataset was transformed in to z-scale and one where no transformations were applied.
+Based on grid search hyperparameter tuning, XGBoost and SVM with a generalization performance of 65 and 64 percent accuracy on the z-score transformed dataset where chosen for further study.

+## Questions considered
+  1. Which are the important features that contributed towards the prediction of the aneurysm classes?
+  2. Does change in a feature value affect prediction of an instance?
+  3. What are the possible range of values a feature of an instance could take for a particular aneurysm class?
+Or, at which value of the feature does the classification label changes?
+  4. Which minimal set of features played a significant role in prediction of aneurysm classes and how?